 Lead and tap waterWater contaminated with lead

-The Environmental Protection Agency (EPA) monitors drinking water and requires water suppliers to produce annual water quality reports.
-These reports, which include information about lead amounts, are available to the public.
+The Environmental Protection Agency (EPA) monitors drinking water in the United States.
+It requires water suppliers to produce annual water quality reports.
+These reports include information about lead amounts, and they are available to the public.